-During winter semester, students of Design for the Living World HFBK Hamburg and Refugee Academy Berlin initiated RAOAL the Refugee Academy Open Art Lab in Hamburg, with the aim to get involved with individuals who have settled in Hamburg during the refugee influx.
-Our main partners turned out to be participants in the ACO (Artistic and Cultural Orientation) program at the HFBK.
-During half a year of sharing experiences and knowledge, a few highlights of events and places we interacted with are: Nacht des Wiessens at HFBK, Migrantpolitan at Kampnagel in Hamburg, Barcamp in Hannover, as well as several workshops at Design for the Living World class at HFBK, such as a World Café brainstorming, a wood workshop, and several cooking sessions.
+During the winter semester, the students collaborated with the Refugee Academy Berlin to initiate the Refugee Academy Open Art Lab (RAOAL) in Hamburg, with the aim of getting to know people who have settled in Hamburg during the recent influx of refugees.
+Our main partners turned out to be participants in the Artistic and Cultural Orientation program at HFBK.
+During half a year of sharing experiences and knowledge, we were involved with a number of events, including Nacht des Wiessens at HFBK, Migrantpolitan at Kampnagel in Hamburg, Barcamp in Hannover, as well as several workshops held at the Design for the Living World class at HFBK, such as a World Café brainstorming session, a wood workshop, and several cooking sessions.

-At the end of the semester, we have evaluated our collaboration according to ‘10 things you need to consider if you are an artist – not of the refugee and asylum seeker community – looking to work with our community‘.
-We have learned that building trust takes a long time, but it is a necessary foundation and a stepping stone to build a successful collaboration and a network that follows.
-We are happy that step by step, the bridge between new arrivals and us, the students – many of us are urban migrants – is being built.
+At the end of the semester, we evaluated our collaboration on the basis of ‘10 things you need to consider if you are an artist – not of the refugee and asylum seeker community – looking to work with our community‘.
+We learned that building trust takes a long time, but it is a necessary foundation and a stepping stone to a successful collaboration and the network that follows.
+We are happy that step by step, a bridge is being built between the new arrivals and us students, many of whom are urban migrants.

-Planning for the future: This springtime, Refugee Academy will start in Hamburg, and we will continue to be involved in the Open Cooking Lab.
-The Open Cooking Lab’s practice is focused on sharing home recipes among individuals from different cultural backgrounds, thus crossing the borders between refugees, immigrants, migrants and friends.
+Planning for the future: In the spring, the Refugee Academy will start up in Hamburg, and we will continue to be involved in the Open Cooking Lab.
+The Open Cooking Lab’s practice is focused on sharing home recipes among individuals from different cultural backgrounds, thus crossing borders between refugees, immigrants, migrants and friends.

 Photo above: Wood carving workshop with Leonie Schulz, December 6 2017